Stage set to start stadium construction

 “This (vote) allows us to get into the market, tell people we have all the authorizations for the bonds,” Mark Mamantov, bond attorney for Knoxville and Knox County, told Knox News.

-The $114 million stadium will be funded with $65 million in local government bonds; $13.5 million state grant; $2.5 investment earnings on bonds and state grant; $13 million contribution from Boyd Sports founder Randy Boyd; and a loan from Boyd up to $20 million to Knoxville’s Community Development Corporation (KCDC) to be transferred to the Sports Authority for construction.
+The $114 million stadium will be funded with $65 million in local government bonds; $13.5 million state grant; $2.5 million investment earnings on bonds and state grant; $13 million contribution from Boyd Sports founder Randy Boyd; and a loan from Boyd up to $20 million to Knoxville’s Community Development Corporation (KCDC) to be transferred to the Sports Authority for construction.

 One role of KCDC is to serve as the redevelopment agency for the City of Knoxville and foster economic development.
 Boyd also provided the land, estimated to be worth $10 million, for the stadium.
 The owner of the Tennessee Smokies – which will be called the Knoxville Smokies upon returning to the city after 25 years – has up to $43 million committed to the project.